About

 Born (1969) and living on the Island Bornholm in the Baltic sea, in Denmark.

-Master of Art in Visual Culture and Media Science from University of Copenhagen.
-Digital design/Københavns erhvervs akademi.
-Film/foto School Of Visual Arts New York City
+Master of Arts in Visual Culture and Media Science from University of Copenhagen.

 Artemisias are used medicinally, especially in Chinese, Japanese, and Korean traditional medicine.
 Some mugworts have also found a use in modern medicine for their anti-herpetic effect.
 They are also used as an herb to flavor food.
 In Korea, mugworts were also used for plain, non-medicinal consumption; in South Korea, mugworts, called ssuk, are still used as a staple ingredient in many dishes including rice cakes and soup.